skezell/jumpcloud/README.md

 + I selected test cases in the order I would prioritize without any additional information about requirements or risk.
-Generally, one or two happy path scenarios to validate general functionality followed by edge cases and then a few complex scenariosw that represents more likely real world scenarios.
+Generally, one or two happy path scenarios to validate general functionality followed by edge cases and then a few complex scenarios that represent more likely real world scenarios.

 + I prefer to have the automated tests serve as the documentation for the test cases if at all possible to reduce the work involved in keeping the documentation up to date.
 For that reason, the tests are written in Gherkin (Cucumber